inls161/assignment-3-gma96/SampleWriting.md

 of this write-up, but it's here because the assignment requires quotes.

-"Happiness can be found even in the darkest of times, when one only remembers to turn on the light." -Dumbledore, Harry Potter and the Prisoner of Azkaban
+"Happiness can be found even in the darkest of times, when one only remembers to turn on the light." -Dumbledore, Harry Potter and the Prisoner of Azkaban.

 Now here is some text formatting.
 There can be **bold text**, or there can be *italics text*.
 All of these are for emphasis.